-Real life stories from EVO Visian ICL patients
+Real life stories from patients with the EVO Visian ICL family of lenses

 “I feel like a big part of health is using what your body already has.
 Visian ICL is in line with that because it’s keeping your eye completely intact.
 My eye is still my eye."